A tragic past, a remarkable resurrection and a passion for sport. Hiroshima is unlike anywhere else in Japan

 Mazda Zoom-Zoom Stadium is a must-do experience in Hiroshima, even if baseball isn’t your sport.
 It’s an incredible ballpark with steep stands that look out over bullet trains rolling in and out of this mountain-fringed city.

 And it’s just a short walk from Hiroshima Station.
-On any given match day, you’ll see thousands of Carp fans pouring off trains and out into the narrow streets that lead along the railway tracks towards the stadium.
+On any given game day, you’ll see thousands of Carp fans pouring off trains and out into the narrow streets that lead along the railway tracks towards the stadium.

 Sanfrecce Hiroshima, though, face more of a struggle to bring in the fans.
 At first sight, it’s not even clear that a football team exists here.